mucommander/mucommander/package/readme.txt

 Improvements:
 - Restructure the application as OSGi modules.
+- Support for newer versions of Java.
+Java 11 is now the recommened version.
 - Enable system notifications on macOS also when Growl is not installed, using the java.awt.SystemTray API.
 - Various improvements for S3 support.
 - Add textual filtering to the shotrcuts dialog.